vinukm/oscarstest/README.md

 The resulting JSON must not contain "jcr:primaryType" and "sling:resourceType" properties

-##B elow you can find some examples based on the data stored in oscars.json in resources directory:
+## Below you can find some examples based on the data stored in oscars.json in resources directory:

 ### Request parameters: year=2019&minAwards=4